only for Youtube?

 have you tried a different browser?

-My post is for educational purposes only and should not be taken seriously
+Note: All information given is to be used for educational purposes only and should not be taken seriously.

 have heard some shite in my time, but to blame talk talk for youtube problems?